-2. Rationale: Ensures that a sufficient percentage of existing wells are inspected each year to meet the specified objective, thereby, deterring non-compliant operations and reducing the associated potential hazards.
+2. Rationale: Ensures that a sufficient percentage of existing wells are inspected each year to meet the specified objective, thereby, reducing the associated potential hazards.

 3. Use: Determine if reallocation of personnel/resources or additional staffing is required.
 Also used to determine if agency policies or regulations require revisions.